tinymovr/Tinymovr/docs/hardware/guide.rst

 * Tinymovr R3.x: flip ONLY the DIP switch labelled "CAN 120R" to on to enable the 120Ω termination resistor.

 * Tinymovr R5.x: you will need to provide an external 120Ω termination resistor.

+* Tinymovr M5.x: you will need to provide an external 120Ω termination resistor.

 In small setups with few nodes and short wires, it is better to enable just a single termination resistor, either on one Tinymovr board or on the CAN adapter.
 In setups with many nodes and long cables, you may need to enable termination resistors in both terminal nodes.